-GASP students also demonstrate leadership by giving back to their community.
-Stewardship activities vary from year to year, but may include invasive species weed pulls, flora and fauna restoration, or helping at cultural or environmental festivals in and around the community.
+GASP students also demonstrate leadership by giving back to their community through 15 hours of stewardship activities.
+Stewardship activities vary from year to year, but may include invasive species weed pulls, flora and fauna restoration, trail maintenance, or helping at cultural or environmental festivals in and around the community.

-Skilled professionals, some of whom volunteer their time, provide mentoring in a variety of areas such as photography, music and backcountry skill development.
+Skilled professionals, some of whom volunteer their time, provide mentoring and workshops in a variety of areas such as photography, yoga, glaciology, Indigenous knowledge, and backcountry skill development.

 Most years, local photographers volunteer to mentor the students in photography.
-Photos taken by the students are shown at the Revelstoke Visual Arts Centre and at the Modern Bakeshop and Café, as well as special exhibits regionally.
+Photos taken by the GASP participants are shown at the Revelstoke Visual Arts Centre and at the Modern Bakeshop and Café, as well as special exhibits regionally.

 GASP also receives support from: